Always strong and ever vibrant, yet still healing. One of the oldest, most beautiful cities in the world has been broken.

 • Sabah Fakhri

 If Aleppo had a king, it would be Sabah Fakhri.
 Born and raised in this city, this musician is as close to home as it gets – his entire musical education is from Aleppo.
-Many grew up listening to his lullabies and treated his songs as Aleppo’s anthems.
-He is famous for his mawwals, long introductions to a song that demand a strong voice…and Sabah Fakhri has it – he once sang for 10 hours straight!
-Sabah Fakhri is to Aleppo what Fairouz is to the Arab World…and you can catch a glimpse of his commanding presence and true-to-Aleppo talent here.
+Every halabi grew up listening to his songs as lullabies and to this day, his songs are considered Aleppo’s anthems.
+He is called “ Malek El Qudud”,The King of Queddouds across the Arab world and is famous for his mawwals, long introductions to a song that demands a strong voice…and Sabah Fakhri has it – he once sang for 10 hours straight!
+Sabah Fakhri is to Aleppo what Umm Kalthoum is to the Arab World…and you can catch a glimpse of his commanding presence and true-to-Aleppo talent here.

 • Mayada Al Hennawy